EndPointCorp/end-point-blog/2022/06/how-to-deploy-django-app-with-aurora-serverless-and-copilot.md

 $ copilot svc exec
 ```

-Execute the following commands to migrate the initial DB and to create a superuser id:
+Execute the following commands to migrate the initial database and to create a superuser account:

 ```plain
 $ python manage.py migrate
 $ python manage.py createsuperuser
 ```

 Execute the following command to check on the environment variable.
 Take note of the `MYDJANGODB_SECRET` variable.
-It is the variable that holds the DB information.
+It is the variable that holds the database information.

 ```plain
 $ env | grep MYDJANGODB_SECRET